TugboatQA/docs/building-a-preview/work-with-base-previews/index.md

 [Preview build](../administer-previews/index.md#build-previews) to serve as your starting point.

+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat screen.
+2. Select the project where you want to set a Base Preview.
+3. Click the name of the repo that contains Preview you want to use as a Base Preview.
-1. Go to the **Manage Base Previews** link on the Repository Dashboard.
+4. Go to the **Manage Base Previews** link on the Repository Dashboard.
-2. Click the checkbox next to the Preview you want to use as a Base Preview.
+5. Click the checkbox next to the Preview you want to use as a Base Preview.
-3. Press the **OK** button.
+6. Press the **OK** button.

 That preview will be moved to the **Base Preview** section of the Repository Dashboard.
 From now on, Previews will build from the snapshot created when the Base Preview was built.

+#### Visual Walkthrough

+Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the upper-right of the Tugboat screen.

+Select the project where you want to set a Base Preview.

+Click the name of the repo that contains Preview you want to use as a Base Preview.

-1. Go to the **Manage Base Previews** link on the Repository Dashboard.
+Go to the **Manage Base Previews** link on the Repository Dashboard.

 ![Base Preview Selection](../../_images/base-preview-before.png)

-2. Click the checkbox next to the Preview you want to use as a Base Preview.
+Click the checkbox next to the Preview you want to use as a Base Preview.

-3. Press the **OK** button.
+Press the **OK** button.

 ![Base Preview Selection](../../_images/base-preview-select.png)